BekBrace/git-cheatsheet/readme.md

-# Here are a quick set of fundemental commands that you need to know in GIT.
+# Here is a quick set of fundemental commands that you need to know in GIT.

 # Basic Git Commands: